nedamhd/utility_fun/README.md

 * To print specific charecters such as `±`, just use unicode characters.
 For example: `print('\u00B1')`.

-List of Unicode characters: https://en.wikipedia.org/wiki/List_of_Unicode_characters
+List of Unicode characters: https://en.wikipedia.org/wiki/List_of_Unicode_characters.

+Install package for solve the error 'ERROR: compilation failed for package': 'install.packages ("stringi", type = "win.binary")'